CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 	x=5;

-The compiler writes in the block of memory associated with x the binary representation of the integer 5.
+the compiler writes in the block of memory associated with x the binary representation of the integer 5.

 In general, you don't need to know where your variable is in memory; you just need to know it is called x.
-In some occasions it is however convenient to be able to access the location in memory of a variable, its *address*.
+In some occasions it is however convenient to know the location in memory of a variable, called its *address*.
 In this section, we will discuss about how to manipulate variables (and functions) using their memory address.

 Considering again the variable x, one can get its address using the notation &x.
-The type of &x is not necessarily the same as x.
-It is called a *pointer*, which is defined as the type of an address.
+The type of &x is generally not the same as the type of x.
+An objects storing an address of a particular datatype is called a *pointer*.

 You can declare pointers like other variables, although the syntax is a bit unusual.
+The code:

 .. code-block:: c